All You Need to Know About Withdrawing Your CPF Money

 If you’re nearing this moment in life, there are probably more than a few questions in mind, such as:

-We’re here to provide you with the answers.
+We’re here to provide you with the answers to every CPF withdrawal rule.

 So just remember:

-And rest assured, your 55th birthday is NOT the only day where you have a window of opportunity to make that lump sum withdrawal.
+If you’re thinking, “How many times can I withdraw from CPF after the age of 55?”
+Rest assured that your 55th birthday is NOT the only day where you have a window of opportunity to make that lump-sum withdrawal.
 Withdrawal can happen any time once you hit 55, and you can withdraw as many times as you wish (until you exhaust the portion that is not set aside for CPF LIFE).

 If you're thinking about withdrawing your CPF, just make sure you read this first.